 While you ultimately can’t make a bad fit work out in the long term, you can ameliorate a bad situation or get a clue as to who is on the verge of quitting by tracking employee engagement.

 Using an employee engagement tool like 7shifts allows you to gather shift feedback from employees and see whose performance has declined.
 If you notice that an employee is less engaged than usual, you can meet with them and ask them what kind of support they need from you.
+Start a free trial today.

-Hire Proactively
+Hire proactively

-Restaurant employees don’t always give the standard two-weeks notice that’s expected in the corporate world.
+Restaurant employees don’t always give the standard two-week notice that’s expected in the corporate world.
 With little to no notice, restaurateurs often don’t have enough time to make a smart hiring decision, so they hire the first qualified person they can find, rather than someone who would be an excellent fit for the role and team culture.

 Instead of looking for new talent only when you desperately need to hire someone, seek talent on an ongoing basis.
 Ask colleagues for referrals, reward employees for recommending talented friends, and be present at hiring fairs.

 Hold informal interviews with potential employees on a regular basis, even when you don’t have any openings.
-When a position does open up, you’ll have several qualified candidates in mind and you’ll be able to choose someone whose values match yours rather than hiring someone out of desperation.
+When a position does open up, you’ll have several qualified candidates in mind, and you’ll be able to choose someone whose values match yours rather than hiring someone out of desperation.

 Turnover is a pervasive problem in the restaurant industry.
 Unfortunately, turnover creates more turnover.
 People usually quit without giving much notice, which forces restaurateurs to hire quickly.
 Haste results in hiring people who don’t fit with the company culture and therefore quit less than two months after being hired, leaving restaurateurs to start the hiring process once again.